bbauska/zombiePolitics/README.md

-meates all aspects of our livewfrom our classrooms and the screen culture of real­ ity television to the barrage of violent video games and the blood letting in sports such as popular wrestling~endlessly at work in developing modes of masculinity that celebrate toughness, violence, cruelty, moral indifference, and misogyny.
+meates all aspects of our livewfrom our classrooms and the screen culture of real­ ity television to the barrage of violent video games and the blood letting in sports such as popular wrestling~endlessly at work in developing modes of masculinity that celebrate toughness, violence, cruelty, moral indifference, and misogyny.</p>

-All of these forces, whose educational influence should never be underestimat­ ed, constitute a new type of illiteracy, a kind of civic illiteracy in which it becomes increasingly impossible to connect the everyday problems that people face with larg­ er social forces-thus depoliticizing their own sense of agency and making politics
+<p>All of these forces, whose educational influence should never be underestimat­
+ed, constitute a new type of illiteracy, a kind of civic illiteracy in which it becomes increasingly impossible to connect the everyday problems that people face with larg­ er social forces-thus depoliticizing their own sense of agency and making politics